woocommerce/qit-documentation/docs/installation-setup/cli-installation.md

 - **Unix-like environment** (Linux, macOS, Windows WSL)
 - **Composer** (for installation and updates)

-## Recommended Installation: Global via Composer
+## Recommended installation: global via composer

 By installing the QIT CLI globally, you can access it from any project directory on your system.
 This approach simplifies your workflow if you work on multiple extensions or projects.